 It changes the starting point in custody cases to allow a child to continue to have a meaningful relationship with BOTH parents.
 Current law only allows a child to live the majority of the time with one parent while visiting the other parent on weekends.

-Is HB 803 good for children?
+Is shared parenting good for children?